Predicting Visual Exemplars of Unseen Classes for Zero-Shot Learning: Approach

-\paragraph{Predicted exemplars as training data} An obvious approach is to use $f(\va_u)$ as data directly.
+An obvious approach is to use $\vpsi(\va_u)$ as data directly.
 Since there is only one data point per class, a natural choice is to use a nearest neighbor classifier.
 Then, the classifier outputs the label of the closest exemplar for each novel data point $\vx$ that we would like to classify:

 where we adopt the (standardized) Euclidean distance as $dis_{NN}$ in the experiments.